dvdmtw98/blog/blog-vault/articles/2025-05-10-linux-links-demystified.md

 ![[symbolic-links-linux-banner.png|640]]
 _Banner icon created using ChatGPT_

+> [!IMPORTANT] Changelog
+> - **May.
+24, 2025**
+> 	- Added a summary table at the end of the article.
+> 	- Renamed the article to accurately capture the full scope of the article.
+> 	- Updated cover image to align with the name change.

 Symbolic links are special constructs that allow us to efficiently manage files.
 People commonly use them to create shortcuts, manage configurations, and organize files.
 While symlinks are the most prevalent link type, they're not the only option.
 This article explores the nuances of symlinks in Linux and briefly compares them to other link types: hard links and shortcuts.

 ### Symbolic Links